TheSimPill/ViolationTool/notes.md

 Add tags to include in sheets next

 Need to check tag length enetered and make page update once user is done

+Want to check if each tag entered is valid and tell user if not, so need to grab all tags from pdf